FXXFERMI/Weather-App/README.md

 ## JSON Library AND JUnit Library

 The project utilizes a JSON library for handling JSON data.
+Make sure to include the necessary JSON jar in your classpath.I attached JSON jar in MarkUs Submittion, you can either download it from the MarkUs Submittion or through this link:https://mvnrepository.com/artifact/org.json/json/20140107 add it through Intellj IDEA->File->Project Structure->Modules->Dependencies->click"+", apply the JSON jar.

+The project also utilizes a JUnit library for handling Test data.
 Make sure to include the necessary JSON jar in your classpath.
-The project utilizes a JUnit library for handling Test data.
-Make sure to include the necessary JSON jar in your classpath.

-I also attached these two jar in MarkUs Submittion.

 ---
 For detailed implementation and code discussions, refer to the conversation log.